 Transforming The Way You Design, Make, and Build

 Since its inception, MiTek has been evolving and innovating.
 Out of our early beginnings manufacturing steel connector plates, we’ve grown into a diversified global supplier of integrated software, services, engineered products and automated solutions to the building industry.
-Our more than 7,000 worldwide team members pride themselves on delivering breakthroughs in building that accelerate the genius of our customers.

 MiTek emerged in the 1950s when two innovators collaborated to solve a basic problem in building, and out of their innovation the component industry was born.
 But that was just the beginning.
 Since 2001, MiTek has been an important part of Berkshire Hathaway, innovating and expanding into other aspects of global building.

 An engineer named John "Cal" Jureit invented and patented the Gang-Nail connector, the first metal punch-tooth connector plate for wood trusses that did not require supplemental nail fastening.

 In 1956, Cal founded Gang-Nail Systems, Inc., a company that stamped the metal connector plates, invented and sold assembly machinery, and provided engineering services to companies who made prefabricated wood roof trusses for houses.